DanielMaritim/life-cycle-in-React/README.md

 componentDidUpdate() is called after componentDidMount() and can be useful to perform some action when the state changes. componentDidUpdate() takes as its first two arguments the previous props and the previous state.<b>It is invoked everytime the component updates.</b>
-his might happen if new props have been provided by a parent component or an internal state has been changed
+his might happen if new props have been provided by a parent component or an internal state has been changed.

+The componentDidUpdate  gets called after a render, which means that we can access DOM nodes in it.
+This function receives previous props and state as parameters.
+It can also access new props and state with this.props and this.state

 3 The componentWillUnmount () method.